Pat Buchanan 2000 presidential campaign: Advisors and supporters

 Buchanan's campaign structure was noted for its lack of a formal advisory committee.
+His sister and former Reagan Treasurer of the United States Bay Buchanan served as his campaign manager.
 Reform Party official and two-time presidential candidate Lenora Fulani, who identified as a Marxist–Leninist, endorsed Buchanan's primary candidacy and, in November, became co-chair of his campaign, a move which some interpreted as an effort by Buchanan to expand his base of support to include more traditionally left-leaning voters, such as African-Americans and gays, who had backed Fulani's campaigns.
-However, this pairing was regarded as unexpected by some, given their vastly different views on many issues, and a report by the Center for Public Integrity accused Buchanan's choice of campaign officials as politically opportunistic and ideologically hypocritical, since he espoused conservative views which were often at odds with those of Fulani.
+However, this pairing was regarded as unexpected by some, given their different views on many issues, and a report by the Center for Public Integrity accused Buchanan's choice of campaign officials as politically opportunistic and ideologically hypocritical, since he espoused conservative views which were often at odds with Fulani's.
 Another top advisor to the campaign was Scott McConnell, a controversial former New York Post columnist.
-Meanwhile, his sister and former Reagan Treasurer of the United States Bay Buchanan served as his campaign manager.

-Buchanan's candidacy also attracted the support of far-right activists, some of who began assuming positions of power within the Reform Party, such as chairs of state chapters; the Southern Poverty Law Center argued that the ideological makeup of the party under Buchanan was similar to that of the far-right French party National Front, then headed by Jean Marie Le Pen.
-This ideological shift within the party alienated some longtime Reform Party members, who began departing the party, leaving what the Southern Poverty Law Center deemed a "leaner and much meaner Reform Party".
+Buchanan's candidacy also attracted the support of far-right activists, some of whom began assuming positions of power within the Reform Party, such as chairs of state chapters; the Southern Poverty Law Center argued that the ideological makeup of the party under Buchanan was similar to that of the far-right French party National Front, then headed by Jean Marie Le Pen.
+This ideological shift alienated some longtime Reform Party members, who began departing the party, leaving behind what the Southern Poverty Law Center deemed a "leaner and much meaner Reform Party".